 Current Research Projects

 My engagement in collaborative research endeavors has supported my individual research agenda on students’ learning and thinking practices in the context of school algebra.
-Most notably, in my current position at the University of Wisconsin-Madison, I collaborate on several externally funded projects focused on the advancement of knowledge on student learning over time.
-For example, on Project LEAP (Learning through an Early Algebra Progression) I advance a theoretical framework and methodological approach to articulating learning progressions.
-In Fonger, Stephens, Knuth, and Blanton (under review), we articulate the four-components of a learning progression—curriculum, instruction, assessment, and levels of sophistication in student thinking—and how this approach integrates research across science and mathematics education in K-12 schools and tertiary levels.
-As another example, on Project SPARQ (Supporting Students’ Proof Practices through Quantitative Reasoning in Algebra) I investigate secondary students’ conceptions of functions in relation to their meanings of symbolic rules (Fonger, Ellis, Dogan, accepted).
+While a postdoctoral fellow at the University of Wisconsin-Madison, I collaborated on several externally funded projects focused on the advancement of knowledge on student learning over time.
+For example, on Project LEAP (Learning through an Early Algebra Progression) we advanced a theoretical framework and methodological approach to articulating learning progressions.
+We articulate the four-components of a learning progression—curriculum, instruction, assessment, and levels of sophistication in student thinking—and how this approach integrates research across science and mathematics education in K-12 schools and tertiary levels.
+As another example, on Project SPARQ (Supporting Students’ Proof Practices through Quantitative Reasoning in Algebra) we investigate secondary students’ conceptions of functions in relation to their meanings of symbolic rules.
 In this project I take a learning trajectory approach to understanding the relationships among instructional learning goals and tasks, and students’ processes of learning.
 These two ongoing research projects showcase my professional commitment to the advancement of theory on learning, how curriculum and instruction influence learning, and an in-depth examination of students’ conceptions of equations and functions and practice of representing.

 Intellectual Merit and Broader Impact